ransome1/sleek/README.md

 # sleek

-## ❤️ Join the project and become a contributer
+## ❤️ Join the project and become a contributor
 Join us in our mission to create a user-friendly, free, and open-source todo.txt client.
 We're actively inviting passionate contributors skilled in `React`, `TypeScript`, `Electron`, and `Jest/Playwright` to join our collaborative effort.
 The `2.x` branch reflects the most recent progress, so feel free to fork it and dive into the exciting work ahead: https://github.com/users/ransome1/projects/3.

 For those interested, we've updated our contribution guidelines, which you can find here: https://github.com/ransome1/sleek/blob/master/CONTRIBUTING.md.
 Your contributions will play a significant role in shaping the future of our project.